Mountain Village Operation Units: Outcome and backlash

-Currently, JCP's official evaluation is that "The policy of the 5th National Conference was not officially adopted by the party but rather was born from the breakup and subsequent takeover of the party apparatus by Tokuda's Shokanha faction and the imposition of armed struggle on us by the Soviet Union and China.
+Currently, JCP's official evaluation is that, "The policy of the 5th Party Congress was not officially adopted by the party but rather was born from the breakup and subsequent takeover of the party apparatus by Tokuda's Shokanha faction and the imposition of armed struggle on us by the Soviet Union and China.
 The division of the party and the extreme-left adventurism orchestrated by the Shokanha were a serious mistake."

 How to Raise Flower Bulbs

-How to Raise Flower Bulbs was the secret publication setting out concepts relating to the party’s military policy such as construction and use of Molotov cocktails.
+How to Raise Flower Bulbs was the secret publication setting out concepts relating to the party's military policy such as construction and use of Molotov cocktails.
 It was actually an official bulletin called Internal and External Critiques, but took the title of How to Raise Flower Bulbs in order to disguise that.
 It was published several times through mimeograph.